horsewell/Crowdfunding_ETL/README.md

 Although you and your partner will divide the work, it’s essential to collaborate and communicate while working on different parts of the project.
 Be sure to check in with your partner regularly and offer support.

+## Create the Category and Subcategory DataFrames

+## Create the Campaign DataFrame

+## Create the Contacts DataFrame

+## Create the Crowdfunding Database

+Student - Tyson Horsewell